SourceCatalog#

 Notes

-If the windowed centroid falls outside of the 1-sigma ellipse shape based on the image moments, then the isophotal centroid will be used instead.
+If the windowed centroid falls outside the 1-sigma ellipse shape based on the image moments, then the isophotal centroid will be used instead.
+If the half-light radius is not finite (e.g., due to a non-finite Kron radius), then np.nan will be returned.

 A 2D ndarray cutout from the convolved data using the minimal bounding box of the source.